the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 A lot of things happen in the code.
 I thought about breaking it into smaller pieces.
 Then again it would be difficult to grasp the relations of each piece to each other.
 Let me explain each step in detail.

-First, you can remove the sample list of items, because you return a result from the Hacker News API.
-The initial state of your component has an empty result and default search term.
-The same default search term is used in the search field and in your first request.
+First, you can remove the sample list of items, because you return a real list from the Hacker News API.
+The sample data is not used anymore.
+The initial state of your component has an empty result and default search term now.
+The same default search term is used in the input field of the Search component and in your first request.

 Second, you use the `componentDidMount()` lifecycle method to fetch the data after the component did mount.
-In the very first fetch the default search term from the component state is used.
+In the very first fetch, the default search term from the local state is used.
 It will fetch "redux" related stories, because that is the default parameter.

-Third, the native fetch is used.
+Third, the native fetch API is used.
 The JavaScript ES6 template strings allow it to compose the url with the `searchTerm`.
 The url is the argument for the native fetch API function.
-The response needs to get transformed to json, that's a mandatory step in a native fetch, and can finally be set in the internal component state.
+The response needs to get transformed to a JSON data structure, which is a mandatory step in a native fetch function when dealing with JSON data structures, and can finally be set as result in the internal component state.
+In addition, the catch block is used in case of an error.
+If an error happens during the request, the function will run into the catch block instead of the then block.
+In a later chapter of the book, you will include the error handling.

-Last but not least, don't forget to bind your new component methods.
+Last but not least, don't forget to bind your new component methods in the constructor.

 Now you can use the fetched data instead of the sample list of items.
 However, you have to be careful again.
 The result is not only a list of data.
-[It's a complex object with meta information and a list of hits (stories).](https://hn.algolia.com/api) You can output the internal state with `console.log(this.state);` in your `render()` method to visualize it.
+[It's a complex object with meta information and a list of hits which are in our case the stories](https://hn.algolia.com/api).
+You can output the internal state with `console.log(this.state);` in your `render()` method to visualize it.

-Let's use the result to render it.
-But we will prevent it from rendering anything - return null - when there is no result.
+In the next step, you will use the result to render it.
+But we will prevent it from rendering anything, so we will return null, when there is no result in the first place.
 Once the request to the API succeeded, the result is saved to the state and the App component will re-render with the updated state.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~